 Manchester Cultural Education Partnership is a collaboration between arts, education and youth organisations across the city working together to ensure all children and young people have the creative ability to flourish.

 MCEP launched in March 2020 and the gallery partnered with Engie Construction, Manchester Central Library, associate artists Sam Owen Hull and Venessa Scott and schools across Manchester to mark this.
 A week of cross curricular activity saw KS2 classes spend time at the Gallery and Library.
-Using the city’s collections they found out about Manchester’s buildings, communities and history, while Engie added in their sector insights to building, construction and project management.
+Using the city’s collections they found out about Manchester’s buildings, communities and history, while Engie gave their sector insights to building, construction and project management.

-This was just one of a number of activities that took place across the city to demonstrate and celebrate creativity across the curriculum, captured in the film below
+This was just one of a number of activities that took place across the city to demonstrate and celebrate creativity across the curriculum, captured in the film below.

 For more information please get in touch: email@example.com